AdobeDocs/experience-manager-release-information.en/help/kb/aem-forms-releases.md

 </table>

 `[1]`
-Contact [Adobe Support](https://www.adobe.com/account/sign-in.supportportal.html) to obtain installers for AEM Forms JEE, AEM Forms Client SDK, LiveCycle embed package, AEM Forms Designer, RMCSDK, PPL and EnhancedPPL.
+Contact [Adobe Support](https://www.adobe.com/account/sign-in.supportportal.html) to obtain installers for AEM [!DNL Forms] JEE, AEM [!DNL Forms] Client SDK, [!DNL LiveCycle] embed package, AEM [!DNL Forms Designer], RMCSDK, PPL and EnhancedPPL.

-`[2]` AEM Forms add-on package for Mac OS X is not supported in production environment and should be used only for demonstration purposes.
+`[2]` AEM [!DNL Forms] add-on package for Mac OS X is not supported in production environment and should be used only for demonstration purposes.
 PDF Generator capability is not available for Mac OS X package.

 `[3]` **IMPORTANT**: Before installing the LiveCycle embed package, install [AEM Cumulative Fix Pack 6.3.1.1](/help/release-notes-aem-6-3-cumulative-fix-pack.md) and ensure that the version of the **Apache Sling Authentication Service** bundle is 1.4.0 or more, otherwise the server may become unresponsive and unrecoverable.
 You can check the version of bundle at `http://[server]:[port]/system/console/bundles`.

-## AEM 6.2 Forms releases {#aem-62-forms-releases}
+## AEM 6.2 [!DNL Forms] releases {#aem-62-forms-releases}

 <table>
  <tbody>